The Reaume Family: Pioneers of the Detroit Settlement

 The Reaume family is an influential French Canadian family.
-The name itself can be a bit confusing with several variations in spelling including Rhéaume, Réame, Réaume, and Réasme.
+The name itself can be a bit confusing with several variations in spelling, including Rhéaume, Réame, Réaume, and Réasme.
 My mother descends from this family in several ways, which sparked my interest in exploring them further.
 Join me as I dive into the history of the Reaume family and their role in settling Quebec, Essex County in Ontario, and Detroit.

 René Réaume Arrives in New France